How Safe is Your Hospital?

 What is a "Straight A" hospital?

 Should patients avoid a “C,” “D,” or “F” hospital?
-What should people do if the only hospital in their community is a “C,” “D,” or “F?”
+What should people do if the only hospital in their community is a “C,” “D,” or “F”?

 Employers founded The Leapfrog Group in 2000 to improve patient safety.
 How can they use the Leapfrog Hospital Safety Grade?

-Who is The Leapfrog Group?
+What is The Leapfrog Group?